jefdewitt/mundana-theme-jekyll/_posts/2021-12-02-just-ship-it.md

 I thought that more qualified people had already written everything I’m writing now.
 I doubted I could bring anything novel or meaningful to the table.
 I feared only adding to the noise.

 I still have those fears.
 But here I am writing anyway.
+Not waiting for better-prepared people to do what I want to do.
 Sometimes it’s best to ship it, ready or not.

 #### Imperfectionism